 Think of alcohol as sneaky caffeine.
 It won’t keep you from falling asleep like your post-dinner espresso, but a recent study by University of Melbourne researchers found that people who had a nightcap—orange juice and vodka—had sleep patterns that are associated with being awake.
 The nighttime imbibers got less restorative sleep—that deep sleep your brain needs to refresh itself.
 Instead, their brain scans showed evidence of what are called alpha waves, which are produced when you’re awake but resting.

 5. Turn off and tune out.

 If you’re going to read before bed, don’t do it on an e-reader.
 And get rid of the bedroom TV, too.
 A number of studies have confirmed that the backlighting on electronic devices is stronger than natural light and can shift your body’s natural clock.
-Not only can that interfere with your sleep by suppressing the sleep hormone melatonin—it can take longer to fall asleep and you have less dream sleep—it can have wide-ranging effects on your entire metabolic system, leading to obesity, metabolic syndrome (which includes hypertension and high blood fats), and diabetes.
+Not only can that interfere with your best night of sleep by suppressing the sleep hormone melatonin—it can take longer to fall asleep and you have less dream sleep—it can have wide-ranging effects on your entire metabolic system, leading to obesity, metabolic syndrome (which includes hypertension and high blood fats), and diabetes.

 6. Turn down the heat.

 Evidence from a number of studies suggests that sleeping in a hot stuffy bedroom can ruin a good night’s sleep.
 In one large European study published in the Archives of Internal Medicine, it was one of two environmental factors that disturbed the restorative sleep in the more than 25,000 people who were surveyed about their sleep habits.